 AnswerThePublic is another invaluable tool that you can use to find relevant questions.
 As you research, your goal should be to find questions with a high search volume related to your niche.

 Monitor the Current Rich Snippets and SERPs

-After creating optimised content, the next thing is confirming that Google has awarded you a featured snippet for the target long-tail keywords.
-Below is an example of a paragraph rich snippet for the keyword “how much does it cost to build a house from scratch?”
+After creating optimised content, the next thing is confirming that Google has awarded you a featured, rich snippet structured data markup type, for the target long-tail keywords.
+Below is an example of a paragraph with a rich snippet implementing structured data markup, type, for the keyword “How much does it cost to build a house from scratch?”

 By analysing the SERPs, you will know that Google has indexed your article and the keywords that triggered the display.
 Use that as an inspiration to create and optimise articles.
 Make sure that the articles are correctly formatted for Google bots to understand the content.

-Use plenty of HEADINGs and bulletin lists, short paragraphs, and simple language that the ordinary searchers will understand.
+Use plenty of headings and bulletin lists, short paragraphs, and simple language that ordinary searchers will understand.

 Focus More on Rich Snippets that Generate More Clicks